salahuddin96/Terraform_Code_repo/README.md

 # Terraform_Code_repo
-All stuffs related to Terraform
+All stuffs related to Terraform added manually